-- 1. Eliminate the Temporary Foreign Workers Program and increase immigration where labour shortages are established; - Lead a national discussion to define 'environmental refugee' and advocate for the inclusion of environmental refugees as a refugee category in Canada and accept an appropriate share of the world's environmental refugees into Canada; - 3.
-Eliminate the valuation of foreign credentials for immigration purposes except in those cases where such credentials are recognized in Canada or a clear and expeditious path to Canadian accreditation is established, and instead establish realistic criteria for immigrants based on existing job opportunities for immigrants to Canada; - 4.
-Press professional societies to remove unnecessary barriers hindering the recognition of valid professional credentials of immigrants; - 5.
-Ensure professionals being considered for immigration will have the licensing requirements for their professions clearly explained before entry.
-Landed immigrants with professional qualifications will be supported and given the opportunity to obtain Canadian licenses consistent with public safety; - 6.
-Allocate much greater funding for training in official languages (ESL and FSL) for new immigrants, knowing that many new immigrants are not fluent in either official language, through earmarked transfers to the provinces for primary and secondary public school and free night school programs;
+- Eliminate the Temporary Foreign Workers Program and increase immigration where labour shortages are established; - Lead a national discussion to define 'environmental refugee' and advocate for the inclusion of environmental refugees as a refugee category in Canada and accept an appropriate share of the world's environmental refugees into Canada; - Eliminate the valuation of foreign credentials for immigration purposes except in those cases where such credentials are recognized in Canada or a clear and expeditious path to Canadian accreditation is established, and instead establish realistic criteria for immigrants based on existing job opportunities for immigrants to Canada; - Press professional societies to remove unnecessary barriers hindering the recognition of valid professional credentials of immigrants; - Ensure professionals being considered for immigration will have the licensing requirements for their professions clearly explained before entry.
+Landed immigrants with professional qualifications will be supported and given the opportunity to obtain Canadian licenses consistent with public safety; - Allocate much greater funding for training in official languages (ESL and FSL) for new immigrants, knowing that many new immigrants are not fluent in either official language, through earmarked transfers to the provinces for primary and secondary public school and free night school programs;

-- 7. Establish a program to deal with the estimated 200 000 people living in Canada without official status that leads to full landed immigrant status for those who have become contributing members of Canadian society; - 8.
-Work with municipalities and provinces to improve the integration of new Canadians into the multicultural fabric of our country; - 9.
-Support multicultural communities by assisting cultural organizations to obtain charitable status; - 10.
-Seek to have the regulations governing the practices of immigration consultants toughened and enforced and increase penalties in the Criminal Code for those convicted of human smuggling; - 11.
-Amend the Anti-Terrorism Act and the Public Safety Act to require that, after a reasonable length of time, formal charges be brought against all those detained; - 12.
-Repeal recent changes that encourage rapid deportation, ignoring rules of due process and natural justice; - 13.
-Open an investigation into allegations by the United Nations Human Rights Committee of Canadian officials cooperating with foreign agencies known to use torture; - 14.
-Ensure the 'lost Canadians' quietly being denied citizenship through archaic laws are protected and their citizenship restored.
-Although some significant progress has been made, some are still 'lost'; - 15.
-Implement the recommendation made by the Standing Committee on Citizenship and Immigration to immediately allow those who have refused or left military service regarding a war not sanctioned by the United Nations permanent resident status in Canada; - 16.
-Repeal legislation imposing jail time retroactively and targeting people who arrive by ship; - 17.
-Reverse the Harper administration's policies to place barriers on family reunification.
+- Establish a program to deal with the estimated 200 000 people living in Canada without official status that leads to full landed immigrant status for those who have become contributing members of Canadian society; - Work with municipalities and provinces to improve the integration of new Canadians into the multicultural fabric of our country; - Support multicultural communities by assisting cultural organizations to obtain charitable status; - Seek to have the regulations governing the practices of immigration consultants toughened and enforced and increase penalties in the Criminal Code for those convicted of human smuggling; - Amend the Anti-Terrorism Act and the Public Safety Act to require that, after a reasonable length of time, formal charges be brought against all those detained; - Repeal recent changes that encourage rapid deportation, ignoring rules of due process and natural justice; - Open an investigation into allegations by the United Nations Human Rights Committee of Canadian officials cooperating with foreign agencies known to use torture; - Ensure the 'lost Canadians' quietly being denied citizenship through archaic laws are protected and their citizenship restored.
+Although some significant progress has been made, some are still 'lost'; - Implement the recommendation made by the Standing Committee on Citizenship and Immigration to immediately allow those who have refused or left military service regarding a war not sanctioned by the United Nations permanent resident status in Canada; - Repeal legislation imposing jail time retroactively and targeting people who arrive by ship; - •

-4.10.4 Lesbian, gay, bisexual and trans-gendered rights
+4.10.4 Lesbian, gay, bisexual and transgender rights